What is the cost of Comfort?

 The HVAC system is most likely the single biggest use of energy in your home.
 In commercial applications where refrigeration is applied (combined with the HVAC systems), huge amounts of energy are used in the building.
 In fact, over 1/3rd of the energy used in the United States is used to heat and cool buildings.

-According to the Consortium of Energy Efficiency (CEE) up to 50% more energy can be saved with proper installation, sizing, and maintenance of commercial central air conditioning and heat pumps.
-“Although the CEE study did not measure residential systems, a compelling case can be made that proper maintenance can save homeowners up to 50% as well,” according to Larry Taylor, President of Air Rite A/C Company, Inc., Fort Worth, Texas.
+According to the Consortium of Energy Efficiency (CEE) up to 50% more energy can be saved with proper installation, sizing, and maintenance of commercial and residential heating systems.

 Out of Sight, NOT Out of Mind